jgibbons-cp/java-goof/README.md

  zip file.
 It takes the user up 20 levels of ../ (if you hit root you will keep traversing back to root) then we traverse to the JVM directory to overwrite the native2ascii binary with our own binary and executable code.
-In the application go to <FQDN>:8080/ and create a few todos.
+In the application go to FQDN:8080/ and create a few todos.
 Then go to
    <FQDN>:8080/ and click and upload zip-slip-datadog_example.zip  When you then
-   look in <palce> you will see good.txt in the public directory and the new native2ascii binary will overwrite the Java binary.
+   look in root_of_repo/public you will see good.txt in the public directory and the new native2ascii binary will overwrite the Java binary.
 Now add another todo and you will see Gotcha! instead of your todo as we have executed code using the app.
 The code that is exploited is in